 To further common purposes and acting as the original members of the Utah Academic Library Consortium, the undersigned agree to organize under and do adopt this Constitution.

 ARTICLE I - NAME

 The name of the association shall be Utah Academic Library Consortium (hereafter "UALC" or "Consortium").

-ARTICLE II - DURATION
+ARTICLE II - AR

 The Consortium shall be of perpetual duration unless terminated by law or dissolved.
 The Consortium may be dissolved by the vote of a majority of the Governing Council ("Council").
 In the event of dissolution, the property of the Consortium shall be distributed equitably among the members in a manner determined by a majority of the Council.

 1. The business and affairs of the Consortium shall be managed by a Council consisting of the director of each full member library.

 2. Each Council member is entitled to one vote on issues coming before the Council, A Council member who is absent may appoint a member of his/her library staff to act or vote in the director's stead or assign by written proxy voting rights to another Council member.